Cheap solar panels are changing the world

 I’m in Wyoming.
 I have seen people spend more time and paperwork getting a wind farm and HVDC line up than an experimental (totally non-economic) nuclear reactor.
 That doesn’t apply if you’re putting up one windmill to power your off-grid house.
 But the economics present at that scale diminish when you’re building a fleet of data centre.

-• bryanlarsen an hour ago
+• bryanlarsen 5 months ago

 In the US, power growth rate is about 1% per annum or about 40GW.
 AI&crypto is doubling that number to about 2% per annum.